sivaramaprasad/openstacksummit2015-tokyo-handson/markdown/cloud-init.md

 # `runcmd`
-Runs commands late in the boot sequence
+Run commands late in the boot sequence

 ```yaml